$\widehat{Z}$ and Splice Diagrams: and splice diagrams

-\begin{remark} For rational homology spheres that are not Seifert-fibered, there is always a finite number of manifolds with a given splice diagram.
-Their number however grows rapidly \cite[prop.
-4.3]{Neu07}.
-If we fix the number $|H|$, the splice diagram determines the JSJ decomposition graph of $Y$ \cite[prop.
-5.4]{Neu07}.
-When $Y$ is an integer homology sphere, then the splice diagram determines the maximal splice diagram and hence the plumbing graph.
-This was proved in \cite{EN86} and an algorithm to produce the maximal splice diagram is described in \cite{NW05b}. \end{remark}
+\begin{Remark} For rational homology spheres that are not Seifert-fibered, there is always a finite number of manifolds with a given splice diagram.
+Their number, however, grows rapidly \cite[Proposition~4.3]{Neu07}.
+When $Y$ is an integral homology sphere, then the splice diagram determines the maximal splice diagram and hence the plumbing graph \cite{EN86}. \end{Remark}

-Considerable interest was given to the rational numbers $\Delta_b$ (defined modulo integers), such that $q^{-\Delta_b} \Zhat_b(q)$ is a series with integral coefficients \cite{GPP20}.
-Theorem \ref{thm:seifert} has an interesting consequence for them namely we get the following corollary.